I know a ton of HR Pros right now who have been charged by their organizations to go out and “diversify” their workforce.

-- A diverse workforce will perform better in most circumstances then a homogeneous workforce will.
+- A diverse workforce will perform better in many complex circumstances then a homogeneous workforce will.

-- Diversity departments, if you’re lucky enough or big enough to have one in your organization, traditionally tend to do a weak job at “recruiting” diverse candidates (they are more concerned about getting the Cincode Mayo Taco Bar scheduled, etc.)
+- Diversity departments, if you’re lucky enough or big enough to have one in your organization, traditionally tend to do a weak job at “recruiting” diversity candidates (they’re more concerned about getting the Cinco De Mayo Taco Bar scheduled, or MLK Celebrations, etc.)

-Now, keeping in mind the above assumptions, what do you think is the best way to recruit diverse candidates to your organization?
+Now, keeping in mind the above assumptions, what do you think is the best way to recruit diversity candidates to your organization?

 First, what is your cost of hire for diverse candidates versus non-diverse candidates?
 Do you even measure that?
-Why not?
+If not, why not?

-I’ll tell you why not, because it is very hard to justify why you are paying two, three, and even four times more for a diversity candidate with the same skill sets, versus a non-diverse candidate in most technical and medical recruiting environments.
+I’ll tell you why not; it’s because it is very hard to justify why you are paying two, three, and even four times more for a diversity candidate, with the same skill sets, versus a non-diverse candidate, in most technical and medical recruiting environments.

-Second, how many diversity recruitment events do you go to versus non-diversity recruitment events?
-In organizations who are really pushing diversification of the workforce, I find that this figure is usually 2 to 1.
+Second, how many diversity recruitment events do you go to versus non-diversity specific recruitment events?
+In organizations who are really pushing diversification of workforce, I find that this ratio is usually 2-to-1.

 So, you will easily spend more resources of your organization to become more diversified, but you won’t reward your employees for helping you get reach your goals?
 I find this somewhat ironic.